-Scheduled jobs allow you to run the same FindAll query on a regular basis to discover newly emerging entities and track changes to existing ones.
-This is ideal for ongoing monitoring use cases like market intelligence, lead generation, or competitive tracking.
+Scheduled jobs allow you to run the same FindAll query on a regular basis to discover newly emerging entities.
+This is useful for ongoing discovery workflows such as market intelligence, lead generation, and competitive tracking.
 Rather than manually re-running queries, you can programmatically create new FindAll runs using a previous run’s schema, while excluding candidates you’ve already discovered.Use Cases

 Scheduled FindAll jobs are particularly useful for:- Market monitoring: Track new companies entering a market space over time